 We definitely plan to do some longer trips and more slow travel post-retirement.
 We travel a ton now as well, of course – in 2017 we went to Thailand, China, Portugal, Spain, France, Mexico, Vegas, and a handful of Canadian getaways, and that was a pretty typical year.
 So we’ll pretty much take what we do now and ramp it up even more.

 Q15.
-What would you tell someone like me who is trying to achieve financial independence retire early?
+What would you tell someone like me who is trying to achieve financial independence retire early in Canada?

 If you set things up such that your life is awesome while also maintaining a very high savings rate, FIRE will come very quickly and easily.